The beast raged; it punctured the air with its spite. But the girl was fiercer.

 I am recommending this book for fantasy lovers.
 If you don’t like slow narration, then I suggest you to decide on your own if you’ll read this book BUT I am really telling you that you should read this.
 The story was very unique especially the way it was written.

-Disclaimer: I received a free advance review copy of this book from Sourcebooks Fire via NetGalley.
+Disclaimer: I received an advance reader copy from Sourcebooks Fire via NetGalley.

 Publisher: Sourcebooks Fire